tito24dxb/emiratesapp/COURSES_TROUBLESHOOTING.md

 4 courses exist in Firebase Firestore under the `courses` collection, but students cannot see them on the courses page.

 ## Root Cause
-The Firestore security rules have been updated in the codebase, but **they haven't been deployed to Firebase yet**.
-The old rules are still active and checking for the wrong field name.
+The Firestore security rules were trying to call `getUserData()` which failed when checking user plan permissions.
+The rules have been simplified to allow all authenticated users to read courses, with plan-based filtering handled in the frontend.

 ## Solution